greg4fun/katacoda-scenarios-1/docker-networks/step2.md

 `ip a`{{execute T1}}

-THis shows us that the bright_busybox container is connected to our "my-network" network, see that the ip address ranges match.
+This shows us that the bright_busybox container is connected to our "my-network" network, see that the ip address ranges match.

 - Checking which networks a container is connected to: